Class of 2026

 Accessible to beautiful nature (Lake Tahoe, Yosemite, Big Sur) + the Bay Area, but still relatively affordable.

-Photography, tennis, pickleball, and hiking
+Hobbies: Photography, tennis, pickleball, and hiking

 What is your favorite breakfast item?
+Acai bowl

+What is your favorite board game, and why?
 Resistance: Avalon is my favorite board game.
 I love social deduction games and have had many memorable moments playing this one.
 Countless twists, unexpected endings, and relatively quick gameplay make this my favorite.

 -